Jenary/Jenary.github.io/_pages/cv.md

 Skills & Expertise
 ======
-* Using pytorch to  .
+* Using pytorch to build deep learning network.
-* Programming Skills: R, C/C++, and Python in both Unix and Windows systems.
+* Programming Skills: C/C++, Python, Java and Matlab in both Unix and Windows systems.
 * Rich experience in modeling.